 Used together, these tactics can help influence how shoppers perceive your brand, what they search for, what they consider, and, eventually, what they buy.

 Ultimately, as strategies, sponsored ads and display complement one another.
 Sponsored ads help drive purchases from high-intent customers on Amazon, while display ads help create high-intent customers.
 With sponsored ads, it’s wise to bid on your own branded keywords in addition to category keywords.
 With display, greater brand exposure makes it more likely that customers will search your branded keywords.
 While sponsored ads help drive more immediate sales, display ads generate demand for your brand that converts into long-term sales.
 By coordinating both search and display strategies together, you have the potential to drastically grow your business.

 Contact us to learn more about how search and display work together to deliver long-term results.

 1 Amazon internal study, April 2018.
 Based on a study of 266 advertisers that launched their first display campaign between February 2017 and November 2017.
 95% of these advertisers were previously using search.
-The study looked at increases in average weekly revenue and glance views, by comparing the average value eight weeks after the campaign launch to the average value four weeks prior to campaign launch.
+Study looked at increases in average weekly revenue and glance views, by comparing the average value 8 weeks after the campaign launch to the average value 4 weeks prior to campaign launch.

 2 Amazon internal data from all active campaigns for advertisers participating in the 2017 Thursday Night Football program.